BrighterCommand/DotNET-Summer-Hackfest/README.md

 Because Brighter handles inter-process communication via a message queue it can also be used for inter-service communication between microservices.

-You can find a link to our documentation here: https://brightercommand.github.io/Brighter/
+You can find a link to our documentation here: [Brighter Documentation](https://brightercommand.github.io/Brighter/)

 # Goals for the Session
 We have three goals with this session